 We describe our Christian values as those principles and characteristics displayed by Jesus throughout his ministry and teaching and by His own example.
 Recognised by Christians as integral to their faith, such values are nevertheless universally esteemed by people of any faith, or none, as values by which to live a good life.
 They help provide our school community with a moral code by which to live and a standard against which to evaluate life's experiences, make moral decisions and choices, and to prepare for a future as part of a multicultural society.

-|Love||In school, Love translates into an ethos of care and concern for all members of the school and wider community.
-It consists of respect for one another's beliefs and feelings, goodwill, affection and concern for the welfare of others.
-Children are helped to understand the significance of 'loving thy neighbour' and treating others as they would wish to be treated.
-They are helped to realise that acts of kindness create happiness and friendship.|
+We show Love at Kingsclere CE Primary school by showing respect for one another's beliefs and feelings and showing goodwill, affection and concern for other's welfare.
+We learn to understand the significance of 'loving thy neighbour' and treating others as they wish to be treated.

 Matthew 22:37-39): "Love the Lord your God with all your soul and with all your mind."

 This is the first greatest commandment.
 And the second is like it: "Love your neighbour as yourself."